braze-inc/braze-docs/_includes/archive/apple/initial_setup.md

 {% endtab %}
 {% endtabs %}

-**Note**: This method would replace the `startWithApiKey:inApplication:withLaunchOptions:` initialization method from above.
+**Note**: This method would replace the `startWithApiKey:inApplication:withLaunchOptions:` initialization method.

 This method is called with the following parameters: